lilith645/Diablo-Revived/README.md

 # QOL Patches

-- Fast run in town
+- Fast run in town.
-- Shared xp
+- Shared xp.
-- xp bar
+- xp bar.
-- Max Gold increased to 10000
+- Max Gold increased to 10000.
-- Items and Gold don't drop on death
+- Items and Gold don't drop on death.
-- Unique colour for each player on minimap
+- Unique colour for each player on minimap.
-- Gold picks itself up when you walk on it
+- Gold picks itself up when you walk on it.
-- Projectiles can now break barrels
+- Projectiles can now break barrels.
-- When playing as rogue, traps are highlighted
+- When playing as rogue, traps are highlighted.
-- Pressing 'Alt' key highlights items
+- Pressing 'Alt' key highlights items.
-- Holding left click on enemy continuously attacks
+- Holding left click on enemy continuously attacks.
-- Level up noise
+- Level up noise.
-- Fixed Friendly Fire
+- Fixed Friendly Fire.
-- Weapon swap (Press X)
+- Weapon swap (Press X).
-- Gain max HP and Mana when talking to Pepin
+- Gain max HP and Mana when talking to Pepin.
+- Pressing escape when any window is open now closes the window instead of bringing up the game menu.

 # TODO